An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 with

 where $t\ge 0$ denotes the time variable, the unknowns are the flow velocity vector $\vb{u}=[u, v, w]^T$, the fluid depth $h$, and the mass-weighted buoyancy $hb$.
-Furthermore, $\omega$ is the absolute vorticity, $f$ is the Coriolis frequency, $\vb{F}$ is the mass flux, $G$ is the potential, $\vb{k}$ is normal of the manifold, and $b$ is the buoyancy.
+Note that here and in the rest of the paper all differential operators are taken to be constrained to the manifold.
+Furthermore, $\omega$ is the absolute vorticity, $f$ is the Coriolis frequency, $\vb{F}$ is the mass flux, $G$ is the potential, $\vb{k}$ is the outward unit normal of the manifold, and $b$ is the buoyancy.
 At $t=0$, we augment the TRSW \eqref{eq:momentum}--\eqref{eq:buoyancy} with the initial conditions